-In recent months Funding For Good has been working with several nonprofits as they develop amazing new outreach programs.
+Funding For Good has been working with several nonprofits as they develop amazing new outreach programs.
 Many have solid goals and objectives but are still struggling to incorporate strategic partnerships into that final program design.
+Respecting a community partner’s must haves has been a topic of discussion.

 Non-profit professionals tend to get tunnel vision and believe that potential partners should jump on board, no questions asked.
 Some common themes among assumptions are below.

-When this happens it is important to take a step back, take a deep breath, and evaluate how conversations can focus on a MUTUALLY beneficial partnership that respects each partner’s MUST HAVES.
+When this happens it is important to take a step back, take a deep breath, and evaluate how conversations can focus on a MUTUALLY beneficial partnership that will respect a community partner’s MUST HAVES.

 Recently Funding For Good worked with two community groups that simply could not agree to the terms of a partnership.
 The organization proposing the partnership was generously offering to raise all the funds, implement the project, and support the data tracking/reporting process.
 They simply requested that another community organization provide the venue for the project during normal operating hours.